 I’ve been using WP e-Commerce for a couple of years… at first, because it was the only solution that integrated with WordPress in any meaningful and easy-to-use way.

-Unfortunately, this plugin id a developer's worst nightmare.
-Unbelievable amounts of presentational code that should have been made customizable via template files is instead hard-coded into the core.
-That's right... if you want to modify basic features like "Customers Also Purchased" templates... you have modify WP eCommerce's CORE.
+Unfortunately, this plugin is a developer’s worst nightmare.
+Unbelievable amounts of presentational HTML hard-coded into core that should have been made customizable via template files; that’s right… if you want to modify basic features like “Customers Also Purchased” templates… you have modify WP eCommerce’s CORE.
 Have fun upgrading that in the future.
-Unfortunately, that's a common theme here - almost every part of this plugin is programmed in the most haphazard, poorly considered way imaginable.
+Unfortunately, that’s a common theme here – almost every part of this plugin is programmed in the most haphazard, poorly considered way imaginable.

-The way this package handles of digital downloads is a disaster.
-Let me explain...
+Also, the way the plugin handles digital downloads is a disaster.
+Let me explain…

 Adding digital products is pretty straightforward initially… you add files by uploading them to a specific folder on the server, then, when you attach the files to a particular product, a new post is created in a hidden custom post type.

 By itself, that’s no issue… but this is where things start to really suck… every time you add a file to a product, even the same file over multiple products, a new post is created with a reference to the file on the server, leaving you with multiple file reference entries in the database.
 And more bizzarely, the post title is used for the file path while post content is not used – so you can’t give files meaningful names nor can you manage your files in any reasonable manner other than by hand using a MySQL editor.
 So… you now have multiple posts referencing the same file… and those file-posts are linked to products using post_parent.
 Got it?
 Ok, brace yourself, this is where it gets messy…